lsst-sqre/sqr-016/index.rst

 - **C++ deprecations**: ``ack -A 3 --cpp "\[deprecated\(" stack/``

 - **config deprecations**: ``ack -B 3 --python "^\s+deprecated=" stack/``

+Deprecated code should be removed in the major release following the one in which it was deprecated (though removal work is occassionally not scheduled in time for this to occur).
+Removals should be documented in another section of the release notes.
+The set of deprecations in the release notes for the previous release is probably the most complete list of code that *might* have been removed in a release, but each of these must be checked against Jira or the code itself to determine whether removal actually occurred.
+Deprecations that are not followed by removals should be left in the release notes as deprecations.

 Announce official release
 ^^^^^^^^^^^^^^^^^^^^^^^^^